Compute Infrastructure for ML Workloads

 - NCCL picks its transport from topology.
 Reads

-nvidia-smi topo -mat init and chooses a reduction tree matching the physical layout.NCCL_DEBUG=INFOto print the choice,NCCL_P2P_DISABLE=0to force NVLink P2P,NCCL_IB_HCAto bind a specific InfiniBand card.
+nvidia-smi topo -mat init and chooses a reduction tree matching the physical layout.NCCL_DEBUG=INFOto print the choice,NCCL_P2P_DISABLE=0to force NVLink P2P,NCCL_IB_HCAto bind a specific InfiniBand card (InfiniBand: high-speed, low-latency networking for HPC and multi-node training).

 1